How to name your data room files so visitors don't lose their minds

 Ellty cta data room.

-Common mistakes founders make with data room files
+Common mistakes people make with data room files

 Before the FAQ, here's a quick list of things that regularly trip people up: